Examine contemporary development with case studies on environment, health, gender, and civil society in the vibrant city of Kampala.

 Both Uganda and Rwanda have had difficult political pasts: Rwanda a genocide and Uganda a two-decade insurgency in the north.
 Rwanda has embarked on an aggressive development path that is visible in its spectacular infrastructure, universal healthcare, and exceptional progress in reducing rates of HIV/AIDS and malaria.
 A comparative excursion to Rwanda examines how the two countries’ unique histories and the role of multilateral and bilateral donors and leadership have led to different outcomes.

-Choose to complete a field-based Independent Study Project or a hands-on internship with a community-based, national, or international development organization.
+In addition to taking the core thematic seminar, you’ll choose one of two elective courses: Human and Community Development or International Business in the Developing World.
+You’ll also choose to between a field-based Independent Study Project and a hands-on internship with a community-based, national, or international development organization.

 Critical Global Issue of Study